DidoTau/racional-api/README.md

 ```

+## Notes

-> **Disclaimer 1**: I've never used Prisma until now, so maybe there might be some errors or not standard use of the orm.
-But it works jeje
+> **Disclaimer 1**: I've never used Prisma before, so there might be some mistakes or non-standard usage of the ORM — but hey, it works! 😄